loafey/rusty_procedure_call/readme.md

 ## The future
 As said this crate is mostly a proof of concept, and lacks a few features:
+* Currently users have to add `tokio` and `serde` as dependencies of their projects, unsure if this is desired.
 * Documentation.
 * Support for generic parameters on the type we using `#[rpc]` on (unsure if doable or desirable).
 * Any kind of built-in security.